 Make sure you want to install a Zulip production server.
 If you’d instead like to test or develop a new feature, we recommend the Zulip server development environment instead.

-You will need an Ubuntu system that satisfies the installation requirements.
-In short, you need:
+You’ll need an Ubuntu system that satisfies the installation requirements.

 Step 1: Download the latest release¶